danielBingham/danielbingham.github.io/source/_posts/2022-08-03-we-might-have-a-way-to-fix-scientific-publishing.md

 When the authors are ready, they hit "Publish" and their paper is published and live to the world.

-The pre-publish review process is entirely in the hands of the authors, with the sole purpose of helping authors to prepare their work for publishing.
+This puts the pre-publish review process entirely in the hands of the authors.
+It gives reviewers an incentive to give solid, constructive review feedback - and rewards good reviewers for their efforts with recognition of their contributions.
+It treats review work as a valuable contribution to an academic field alongside publishing.

 Refereeing begins once the work is published.